reymon359/book-sentences/books/clean-architecture/README.md

 _Object-oriented programming imposes discipline on indirect transfer of control._

 ## Functional Programming

+Its invention predates computer programming itself... ...Alonzo Church, in 1936 invented λ-calculus while pursuing the same mathematical problem that was motivating Alan Turing at the same time.
+His λ-calculus is the foundation of the LISP language, invented in 1958 by John McCarthy.
+A foundational notion of λ-calculus is immutability—that is, the notion that the values of symbols do not change.
+This effectively means that a functional language has no assignment statement.

+_Functional programming imposes discipline upon assignment._

 ## Food for Thought
 ## Conclusion
 ## Chapter 4 Structured Programming